-There were no unrecognized tax benefits as of March 31, 2021 and December 31, 2020 or 2019.
+There were no unrecognized tax benefits as of June 30, 2021 and as of December 31, 2020 or 2019.
 ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-No amounts were accrued for the payment of interest and penalties at March 31, 2021 and December 31, 2020.
+No amounts were accrued for the payment of interest and penalties as of June 30, 2021 and December 31, 2020.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.

-Recent Adopted Accounting Standards
+Recent Accounting Pronouncements

 In August 2020, the Financial Accounting Standards Board issued Accounting Standard Update ("ASU") No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies accounting for convertible instruments by removing major separation models required under current GAAP.
 The ASU also removes certain settlement conditions that are required for equity-linked contracts to qualify for the derivative scope exception and it also simplifies the diluted earnings per share calculation in certain areas.
 The Company early adopted the ASU on January 1, 2021.
-Adoption of the ASU did not impact the Company's financial position, results of operations or cash flows.
+Adoption of the ASU did not have a material impact the Company's financial position, results of operations or cash flows.